-This section is applicable to the Health + Ancestry Service.
+This section is applicable to the Health + Ancestry Service and the 23andMe+ Membership.

 After you have successfully logged into your account, you are asked to supply your ethnicity.
-Our Carrier Status* and Traits reports explain your results in the context of your ethnicity.
+Our Carrier Status* Reports explain your results in the context of your ethnicity.
 Some associations between genotype and phenotype are better studied in certain populations and are most applicable to people of a particular ethnic background.
-If a genetic condition or trait has been studied in your ethnicity, our reports may provide more detailed information for you.
+If a genetic condition has been studied in your ethnicity, our reports may provide more detailed information for you.
 As new scientific studies are published, we’ll continue working to expand our tests to include variants applicable to more ethnicities.

-You will be asked to choose whether you would like to include or exclude all Carrier Status* and Genetic Health Risk* reports.
-Our health reports provide information about genetic risks for health conditions that could be relevant for you, your children, and potentially other family members.
+You will be asked to choose whether you would like to include or exclude all Carrier Status*, Health Predisposition (including Genetic Health Risk)* Reports*, and Pharmacogenetics Reports**.
+Our health reports provide information about genetic risks for health conditions that could be relevant for you, your future children, and potentially other family members.
 Our Pharmacogenetics reports can provide information on how your DNA may impact the way your body processes certain medications.
 Deciding whether or not you want to learn about these risks is a personal choice.
 You have control over what types of information you would like to see and can choose to exclude certain reports that you may not want to view.
-You can review important information about our Genetic Health Risk and Carrier Status* Reports.
+You may also wish to review important information about our Genetic Health Risk* and Carrier Status* Reports.
 Keep in mind that Pharmacogenetics Reports** are available to 23andMe+ members exclusively.

 If you choose to exclude these reports, you can choose to include them at a later time from within your account settings.
 You will also have the choice to remove these reports from view at a later time, however, please remember that once you have viewed your genetic information, the knowledge is irrevocable.